Reducing Social Gaps through Academia

 Human capital is one of the key growth drivers of Israel’s economy.
 But for the country to maintain its global competitive edge, it must expand the participation of all subgroups and populations in higher education.
 TAU is committed to boosting accessibility to higher education among all talented Israelis – regardless of their socio-economic background or geographical location.
 Similarly, it is spearheading national efforts both to integrate the Ultra-Orthodox and Israeli-Arabs into the workforce, and to minimize gender gaps in academia.

-Student Services Division (Dean of Students): A high-visibility project that will enhance the vital and multifaceted services provided to all TAU students, including financial aid, academic counseling, tutoring, mentoring, career guidance, and psychological support.
+Student Success Center (Dean of Students): A high-visibility project that will enhance the vital and multifaceted services provided to all TAU students, including financial aid, academic counseling, tutoring, mentoring, career guidance, and psychological support.

 Mentoring Program for Young Women (Social Work): A powerful rehabilitation program for young women suffering abuse and other severe difficulties who are mentored by former participants in the program.